bmsookim/cellnet.pytorch/README.md

 ```

 This will fine-tune a pre-trained resnet-50 model on your blood cell dataset.
 To train your network on different models & layers, view the [scripts](./3_classifier/scripts).
+See [README-classifier](./3_classifier/README.md) for further instructions.

 ### STEP 3 : Detection
 After you have trained your model, there will be a model saved in the [checkpoint directory](./3_classifier/checkpoints).